Aka Pequea Roller Mill / Horse Hollow Flour Mill

 A mill existed on this site prior to 1765 when John Stone’s mill on the Pequea was sold at Sheriff sale.
 The 1772 tax assessment shows Samuel Hess as owning a mill which he may have purchased from John Stone in 1765.
-Christian Shenk was the owner of the mill by 1777 and continued to run it until 1820 when his son, Jacob, acquired the mill.
-Jacob ran it until 1844 at which time it was a 3-story stone grist mill.
-It was sold to Benjamin Hess.
-In 1857 Daniel Good purchased the 3-story stone/frame grist mill at a sheriff’s sale.
-This mill was listed as 30 by 45 feet, 2.5 stories high and built of stone.
+Christian Shenk was the owner of the mill by 1777.
+Shenk built the current 3.5-story stone structure in 1792 and ran it as a distillery.
+Christian Shenk continued to run it until 1820 when his son, Jacob, acquired the mill.
+Jacob ran it until 1842 when he sold it to Jacob B. Good.

 |Structure||4.5 Story Stone|